 Hydropower does also have its drawbacks.
 There is a negative environmental impact as the construction of dams and reservoirs can significantly alter ecosystems, disrupt aquatic habitats, and impact local wildlife populations.

-Biomass energy harnesses the energy stored in organic materials like wood, agricultural residues, and even organic waste.
+Biomass energy harnesses the bioenergy stored in organic materials such as wood, agricultural residues, and organic waste.
+This renewable energy source utilises various processes, including combustion, gasification, and fermentation, to produce energy.

-Energy is generated through various processes, including combustion, gasification, and fermentation.
 In combustion, organic materials are burned directly to produce heat, which can be used for space heating, industrial processes, or electricity generation.
-In gasification, biomass is heated in a low-oxygen environment, producing a gas that can be used for electricity or heat.
-Fermentation involves converting organic materials into biofuels like ethanol and biodiesel, which can replace traditional fossil fuels in transportation.
+Gasification involves heating biomass in a low-oxygen environment to produce a gas that can be used for electricity or heat.
+Fermentation converts organic materials into biofuels like ethanol and biodiesel, which can replace traditional fossil fuels in transportation.

 Nuclear Energy

-Nuclear energy is generated through the process of nuclear fission, where the nucleus of an atom is split, this generates large amounts of heat.
-This heat is then used to produce steam, which drives turbines connected to generators, ultimately generating electricity.
+Nuclear energy is generated through nuclear fission, where the nucleus of an atom is split, releasing significant amounts of heat.
+This heat is then used to produce steam, which drives turbines connected to generators, ultimately creating electricity.

 Conclusion